Skip to main content

 The If node enables branching logic in your application:

-1. Set Condition: Connect a boolean value to the Boolean Input
+1. Set Condition: Connect a boolean value (e.g., from a comparison node or variable) to the Boolean Input.

 Example Use Cases